 Like Opera Mini, Opera browser offers a Speed Dial feature, which appears when you launch the app.
 Here you can place shortcuts to your favorite sites for one-click access.
 Unfortunately, this is the only way to save favorites in Opera browser, and you can't add bookmarks by starring pages like you can with the older Opera browsers.

 Slide across to the right from the Speed Dial and you'll access the Discover section.
 This offers a selection of latest web content from a variety of sources.
 You can customize this content based on what country you're in and what subjects you're interested in (food, health, sports, technology, etc.)

-One of the most important features of the Opera browser is its Off-Road mode.
+One of the most important features of the Opera browser is its Opera Turbo.
 When this is turned on it all of the sites you visit will be compressed to make them faster to load (using the same technology as Opera Mini).
-This is great if you're using 2G networks or if you want to save on your data plan.
+This is great if you're using slower networks or if you want to save on your data plan.

 Even more features

 Other features of Opera Browser Beta for Android include tabbed browsing, 'Find in Page', a download manager, and the ability to download web pages for offline browsing.
 The app includes an omnibar which supports search and address entry with auto-complete.

 Opera Sync is another feature that has been recently added to the app.
 Opera Sync allows you to the sync bookmarks that you have on your desktop Opera browser to your Android app (and vice versa).